 It is an unfortunate fact that discrimination in voting against racial, ethnic, and language minorities continues in America.
 This should be unacceptable in the greatest democracy in the world.
 The League of Women Voters urges you to support legislation like the Voting Rights Advancement Act to restore the protections of the VRA.
 We look forward to working with you directly to address any concerns you have and find common ground as we move this historical legislation forward and restore the rights and protections of voters across the country.

-The Voting Rights Act (VRA) was one of the most important pieces of legislation of the 20th Century when it was established in 1965.
-However, Shelby County v.
-Holder, a landmark Supreme Court case decided on June 25, 2013, rocked the civil rights world when it gutted important sections of the VRA.
+The Voting Rights Act of 1965 was one of the most important pieces of legislation of the 20th century.
+But in 2013, the Supreme Court gutted important sections of it in Shelby County v.
+Holder.